 I know you asked yourself too: how to make a protein shake without protein powder?
-And in this article, you’ll find the answer, so keep reading!
+In this article, you’ll find the answer, so keep reading, and trust me, it’s easier (and tastier) than you might think.

 Protein shakes and their benefits